-What are defined-benefit retirement plans?
+What are defined benefit retirement plans?

-Lifetime annuities promised by employers and, in most cases, partially guaranteed by the federal government.
+Defined benefit retirement plans are lifetime annuities promised by employers and, in most cases, partially guaranteed by the federal government.

 Congressional Budget Office.
 2011.
-Use of Tax Incentives for Retirement Saving in 2006.
+“Use of Tax Incentives for Retirement Saving in 2006.”
 Washington, DC: Congressional Budget Office.

 Employee Benefit Research Institute.
 2018.
 “Individual Account Retirement Plans: An Analysis of the 2016 Survey of Consumer Finances.”
 Washington, DC: Employee Benefit Research Institute.